brentvollebregt/nitratine.net/posts/unblock-new-zealand-herald-premium-articles/post.md

 > On some devices you may find it easier to create a bookmark first with anything and then edit it to insert the code.
 Make sure the code copied starts with `javascript:` (it will if you copied it using the button).

 ### How to Use the Bookmarklet
-When you're on a NZ Herald premium content page, simply open up your bookmarks and click on the bookmark you created.
+When you're on an NZ Herald premium content page, simply open up your bookmarks and click on the bookmark you created.
 This will execute the code in the background and un-hide the post content.

 > Websites Change: Please note that NZ Herald can change their site at any time, which means this could stop working at any time.
 If it has stopped working, feel free to comment below and I will look at what has changed.